Systematic Investment Plans

 The Psychology of SIPS: Smart Investing Behaviors

-Automating your savings and investment plans is an effective means of overcoming your worst enemy as an investor -- YOU!
-The personal finance sub-category, behavioral finance, demonstrates that human behavior (i.e. the potentially self-destructive emotions, such as greed, fear and complacency) can have more impact on an investment portfolio's performance than investment selection or asset allocation.
+Automating your savings and investment plans is an effective means of overcoming your worst enemy as an investor—YOU!
+The personal finance sub-category, behavioral finance, demonstrates that human behavior (such as the potentially self-destructive emotions of greed, fear, and complacency) can have more impact on an investment portfolio's performance than investment selection or asset allocation.

 Investors often make their worst decisions in the presence of extreme emotion.
 For example, when stock prices are soaring and news headlines herald new records on stock indexes and a seemingly endless environment for profit, investors tend to buy more risky assets, such as stocks and stock mutual funds.
 The opposite is also true.
 When stock prices have dramatically fallen for an extended period of time, many investors tend to sell their shares.
-This "buying high and selling low," which is in direct contrast to wise investing, especially for the long-term investor.
+This "buying high and selling low" habit is in direct contrast to wise investing.

 A systematic investment plan removes the emotion from investing by purchasing shares of investments periodically, regardless of what is happening in financial markets or what the news media is saying.

-How and Where Can You Establish a Systematic Investment Plan?
+How You Can Establish a Systematic Investment Plan